IronMan1994/CGA-MWS-algorithm/README.md

      * The eighth  parameter:  Number of cycles when calculating p-value,
      * The ninth   parameter:  Model name ("calfitness_Cov"),

-5. After setting the parameters, CGA-MWS algorithm can be executed.
+5. After setting the parameters, CGA-MWS algorithm is ready to be executed.

 ## Some supplementary notes